j-vm/COMP_1920/README.md

 At this point you will need to choose between 6 modes:

     - The first 2 generate a graphs;
-    - The others increasingly structured simulated C versions of the isolated function (the number of inputs of the function must be provided).
+    - The other 4 modes generate increasingly structured simulated C versions of the isolated function (the number of inputs of the function must be provided).

 The generated files are located at `output/"filename`.